aogriffiths/relay/relay-specification-short.md

 <br/>
 <a name="5."></a>
 ************************************************************************************************************************
 5. Subscribing and Unsubscribing
 ------------------------------------------------------------------------------------------------------------------------

+_The Subscriber subscribes to a Topic with the Hub_

+##### Normative:

 1. Adhere to section 5.
 "Subscribing and Unsubscribing" in the PuSH 0.4 specification

-2. (non-normative) The following notes are useful if you wish to read the Relay specification in conjunction with the PuSH specification:
-   * Sections 5.1, 5.2, 5.3 and 5.4 in this specification map to the four bullets in
-     section 5 of the PuSH 0.4 specification.
-   * Sections 5.1, 5.2, 5.3 in this specification relate to sections of the same numbers in the PuSH 0.4 specification.
-   * Section 5.4 in this specification describes subscription reconfirming / renewal, of a subscription which is mentioned in various places in the PuSH 0.4 specification.
-   * Section 5.5 in this specification describes subscription denying, which is referred to in section 5.2 of the PuSH 0.4 specification.

 <br/>